Eye Health Education

 Lens

-Focuses light onto retina.
+Focuses light precisely onto the retina.

 Retina

-Detects light and color.
+Detects light and color, sends signals onward.

 Macula

-Central detail and color vision.
+Drives central detail and color vision.

 Optic Nerve

-Sends signals to brain.
+Carries signals from retina to the brain.

 Vitreous Humor